shahanakattil/ai-in-a-day/01-aml-model-training/README.md

 To explore the dashboard of COVID-19 data, open the `Azure-AI-in-a-Day-Data-Overview.pbix` file located on the desktop (**C:\Users\public\desktop**) 💻 of the virtual machine provided with your environment.
 If you see `Introducing the updated mobile layout` popup screen, then close it by click on `Got it`.
 Collapse the **Fields** and **Visualizations** tabs to see the clear report.

+> **Note:** Please close and reopen the Power BI Desktop document if it throws an error in the first attempt.

 ## Task 2 - Explore lab scenario

 Given the magnitude of the COVID-19 problem, it comes naturally to have a lot of research on the topic.
 In fact, in 2020 alone, tens of thousands of papers have been published on COVID-19 alone.
 The sheer amount of communication on the subject makes it difficult for a researcher to grasp and structure all the relevant topics and details.
 Furthermore, pre-defined catalogs and papers classification might not always reflect their content in the most effective way possible.